Chawecofino/Eco-Farm-game-project/README.md

 # Eco-Farm-game-project
-This project is going to teach permaculture in video game
+The goal of this project is to create a video game that teaches permaculture in a fun and interactive way.

+This is going to be my first commit!